-Have you, or anyone you know ever gone through an abusive relationship?
+Have you ever gone through an abusive relationship?

-Even if you haven’t, I think it’s good to know the early signs of an abusive relationship that might help you or anyone else.
-Don’t you think so?
+Even if you haven’t, I think it’s good to know the early signs of an abusive relationship that might help you in your marriage.

-Often times you mightn’t even come to know that you’re going through an abusive relationship, and this goes for both, men and women.
+The fact is that often times you might not even come to know that you’re going through an abusive relationship, and this goes for both, men and women.

-But there are some early warning signs of an abusive relationship that can help you foresee what you’re getting into.
+But there are some warning signs of emotional abuse in a relationship that can help you foresee what you’re getting into.

-Besides, there are things that you too can do to keep away from such relationships.
+Besides, there are things that you too can do to keep away from such abusive relationships.

 I’ve often come across men and women who go through a lot in their relationship, whether it’s before or after marriage.

-Most of them tend to bear up things, not realizing that sooner or later serious issues will arise.
+Most of them tend to bear up things, not realizing that sooner or later serious issues will arise in their relationship.